Adhi kuikaimaw – Let’s begin the story

-But even while the people I loved were dying around me, it took a while for the penny to drop: my chances of living to a ripe old age were actually pretty slim.
+But even as people I loved were dying around me, it took a while for the penny to drop: my chances of living to a ripe old age were pretty slim.
 The Australian government agrees.
 Official statistics tell us that Aboriginal and Torres Strait Islander men will, on average, live far shorter lives than non-Indigenous Australian men.
-The difference is almost a decade.
-That gap is even wider for those living in remote, and very remote, locations.
+Almost a decade shorter.
+That gap is even wider for those living in remote and very remote locations.
 Locations like the islands of the Torres Strait, for instance.
-At the 2016 Census the government reported that fewer than five percent of Aboriginal and Torres Strait Islander people were aged sixty-five years or over, compared with sixteen percent of non-Indigenous Australians.
-So what were the odds that I would become one of the five percent?

 With those figures in mind, and with those funerals too, I decided that I needed to tell my story now.
-I’m not an old man—hey, I’m only in my forties, remember—but it’s entirely possible that I’m near the end of my life.
+Even if I’m not an old man, it’s entirely possible that I’m near the end of my life.
 Because I’m black.
 Because I’m Indigenous.
 Because I’m a proud Torres Strait Islander man who grew up, and lives a life, immersed in Torres Strait culture.
 Look at me.
 I literally embody my culture.
 It’s in the shape of my face, the colour of my skin, the way that I speak.
-It’s in my blood and my thoughts and more than anywhere else it’s in my heart.
+It’s in my blood and my thoughts and more than anywhere else it’s in my spirit.

-I’m going to start my story with a fight, and some related drama, but that’s just a ruse to draw the readers in.
+I start my story with a fight, and some related drama, but that is just to draw you in.
 The real story begins in my heart, and my heart belongs to some small islands off the northernmost tip of mainland Australia.
 My people there are warriors, that’s for sure, but we are storytellers too.
-I’ll tell the fight story so people can learn something about me but also to keep them listening; listening until they learn what I really think they should know.
+I want people to know about where I’m from, about my culture, my people and my community.
+I also want people to know that this is why I’m like this.